-Trump Polls: Gallup Approval Rating At 39 Percent – But Trump Claims ‘Some People Think’ He’s Over 50 Percent
+Trump Polls: Gallup Approval Rating At 39 Percent – But Trump Is Shown Higher Poll Numbers

 President Donald Trump pays a lot of attention to poll numbers, but a new report claims that those close to Trump only present him with poll numbers that show the most favorable approval ratings.
 As reported by Politico, Trump posted the below photo to his Twitter account, showing that Trump’s Rasmussen tracking poll number was at 46 percent.
-Trump claimed the poll number reflected one of the most accurate polls out there, and added that some people think his approval rating could be 50 percent or higher, without specifying who “some people” were.
-The Rasmussen poll showed Trump’s approval rating dropping to 42 percent by Friday, November 17.
+Trump claimed the poll number reflected one of the most accurate polls out there and added that some people think his approval rating could be 50 percent or higher, without specifying who “some people” were.
+The Rasmussen poll showed Trump’s approval rating dropping to 42 percent on Friday, November 17.

 According to Gallup Daily, Trump’s job approval rating sank to 39 percent that same day.
 However, it’s not clear just how many poll numbers are shown to Trump.
 Politico reports that White House aides many times present the polls to Trump that will put him in a better mood and are specifically designed to reflect Trump polls in a good light.
 Such poll numbers might be ones that are comprised of the views of Trump voters and Trump supporters.
 Trump’s aides also show him the Rasmussen poll, if the numbers are high enough.